GOVTNZ/print-ready/docs/js-website-intergration.md

 ## Generating a Printable Link List
-This feature is optional, but it’s considered good practice.
-The URLs of links to external websites are included as footnotes in a special “Links” section at the end of the printed page.
+**This is optional, but it’s recommended.** The URLs of links to external websites are included as footnotes in a special “Links” section at the end of the printed page.
 This provides helpful context for readers, since hyperlinks do not work in print.

 The URLs are not printed immediately after the link text to avoid reducing readability.
 But as a fallback, CSS rules (set in `printready-base.css`) will display the URL immediately after the link text if the Printable Link List functionality is not implemented.